facebook/react/packages/react-events/README.md

 Returns `true` if the global coordinates lie within the TouchHitTarget.

-### isTargetDirectlyWithinEventComponent(target: Element): boolean

-Returns `true` is the target element is within the direct subtree of the Event Component instance, i.e., the target is not nested within an Event Component instance that is a descendant of the current instance.

 ### isTargetWithinElement(target: Element, element: Element): boolean

 Returns `true` if `target` is a child of `element`.